 The results showed that every species but one exhibited the death roll behavior.
 Paleosuchus palpebrosus, known as the Cuvier’s dwarf caiman, a small crocodile species from South America, did not.
 However, just because it did not perform the behavior during the experiment does not mean that it cannot.
 Previously, it was believed that some species, particularly those with long skinny snouts like the Indian gharial, do not use this behavior.
 It turns out they do—for feeding, establishing dominance, and competing for females.

 While alligators prefer life in the water, alligators are semiaquatic and do utilize this behavior on land.
-They can run in short bursts up to 10-20 miles per hour on land but can swim at speeds closer to 20 miles per hour, which can make them far more effective hunters in the water.
+They can run up to 11 miles per hour on land in short bursts and can swim at speeds between 6–11 mph; they are far more effective hunters in the water.
 Nevertheless, when the occasion arises on land—whether for a meal, mate, or menace—alligators will employ the death roll.

 The death roll is not just used in the water.
 Alligators can utilize this behavior on land.